 This information describes surgery using a split-thickness skin graft.

 Your donor site will be chosen based on the size of the area that needs to be covered.
-Your surgeon will show you the area(s) that may be used as a donor site.
+Your surgeon will show you the area that may be used as a donor site.
 Common sites are the upper thigh and buttock.
-You will be able to talk about it during your clinic visit before your surgery.
+Your surgeon will talk with you about your donor site during your clinic visit before your surgery.

 - Xeroform® (sterile wound dressing) and a dry gauze

 - Kaltostat® (a padded off-white dressing) under TegadermTM (a clear dressing)

 Your nurse will change your dressing every 2 to 3 days after your surgery.Back to top

 After your surgery, your recipient site may be covered with a pressure dressing or a wound VAC system.

 The pressure dressing will help your recipient site heal properly.
 It may be held with silk sutures (stitches), a splint, cast, or sling.
 This will keep your graft from moving.

 Your surgeon or nurse will remove the pressure dressing about 5 to 7 days after your surgery.
 After the pressure dressing is removed, your recipient site will be covered with a Xeroform dressing.